 Best Balance Transfer Cards of 2022

 One of the reasons it’s so hard to pay down a lot of debt is because of interest, and the new Slate Card from Chase, like many others, understands that.
 This is Chase’s newest credit card, and one of their best for balance transfers.
-It offers a 12-month 0% interest introductory period on purchases and balance transfers, and a $0 annual fee.
+It offers a 18-month 0% interest introductory period on purchases and balance transfers from account opening (after that an ongoing APR of 17.99% - 26.74% Variable applies), and a $0 annual fee.
 The fee for balance transfers is the greater of $5 or 3%, which, as we discussed above, may be negligible compared to the money you save in interest.
 A unique feature of this card is the annual APR reduction offer.
 If you make $1,000 of qualifying purchases per calendar year and make all your payments on time, you will be automatically reviewed for an up to 2% APR reduction per year.
-This applies to purchases and balance transfers and can be done until you reach an APR of 9.74%.
+This applies to purchases and balance transfers and can be done until your APR reaches the Prime Rate plus 9.74%.
 This is a great way to help you chip away at your debt, especially when combined with the 0% interest intro period.
 You can work on paying chunks down within the first year and not worry about crazy interest afterward.

 You are also eligible for a limit increase review after you spend $500 after six months from opening your account and have made all your payments on time.
 Being automatically reviewed for this is a nice feature since you don’t have to go through the trouble of putting in a request.
 And any increase in your limit can only help you, as it can help improve your debt usage percentage, which can be an important component of your credit score.